Builditluc/wiki-tui/docs/docs/changelog/index.md

 # v0.9.2

-# Change

-- Added page caching functionality so returning to previous pages does not require an expensive page re-rendering

 # Additions

 - Added page caching functionality so returning to previous pages does not require an expensive page re-rendering
 - Added a help page for viewing the keybindings

+# Change

+- Updated toolchain to 1.91.1
+src/components/page_viewer.rs now checks for a cached rendering of a page before attempting to render the page from scratch

 # Fixes